VishwaVidhatha/Twitter-Clone/README.md

 # Twitter-Clone
 - Fun Front End Project of individual Twitter clone.
-- Real Time updation in firebase of tweets posed by you in the given link.
+- Real Time updation in firebase of tweets posted by you in the given link.
 - Used for Individual tweeting.

 # TRY IT